ctools/ctools/doc/source/users/tutorials/1dc/howto_ts.rst

 How to compute the signifiance of a source?
 -------------------------------------------

-.. admonition:: You will learn ...
+  .. admonition:: What you will learn

-   ... how to **compute the significance of a source detection** using the :ref:`ctlike` tool.
+     You will learn how to **compute the significance of a source detection** using the :ref:`ctlike` tool.

-To compute the detection significance of a given source you need to add the attribute ``tscalc="1"`` to the ``<source>`` tag in the :ref:`model definition file <glossary_moddef>` and execute :ref:`ctlike` using this file.
+To compute the detection significance of a given source you need to add the attribute ``tscalc="1"`` to the ``<source>`` tag in the :ref:`model definition file <glossary_moddef>` and execute :ref:`ctlike` using the modified file.
 The structure of the XML file with significance computation requested for ``Src001`` is shown below.